“One learns peoples through the heart, not the eyes or the intellect.” — Mark Twain

 You can use the five levels of communication to troubleshoot your communication skills.

-Here are some relevant book recommendations you can use to help you master your communication skills:
+Here are a few key book recommendations you can use to help you master your interpersonal communication skills:

 - Crucial Conversations: Tools for Talking When Stakes Are High, by Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler